graphql/graphql-spec/Section 3 -- Type System.md

 response for all of the above types.
 To declare a type that disallows null, the GraphQL Non-Null type can be used.
 This type declares an underlying type, and this type acts identically to that underlying type, with the exception that `null` is not a valid response for the wrapping type.
+A trailing exclamation mark is used to denote a field that uses a Non-Null type like this:
+`name: String!`.

 **Result Coercion**